 If your child is stressed, he’s not alone.
-Stress in teenagers is pretty common, so recognising stress and learning how to reduce stress are important life skills for teenagers.
+Teenage stress is pretty common, so recognising stress and learning how to reduce stress are important life skills for teenagers.
 You can help your child by guiding him towards helpful ways of thinking and healthy lifestyle choices.

 Stress in teenagers – and anyone – isn’t necessarily a bad thing.